midas-network/covid19-smh-research_resources/heterogeneities/README.md

-For more detailed information on vaccine efficacy and vaccine rollout schedule assumptions, please consult the Scenario Description associated with the disparities SMH round, available on the
-[COVID-19 Scenario Modeling Hub - Research GitHub repository](https://github.com/midas-network/covid19-smh-research)
+For more detailed information on vaccine efficacy and vaccine rollout schedule assumptions, please consult the Scenario Description associated with the heterogeneities SMH round, available on the [COVID-19 Scenario Modeling Hub - Research GitHub repository](https://github.com/midas-network/covid19-smh-research)